christian-konrad/chronicle-db-on-raft-thesis/src/06_conclusion.md

 - But let user decide on consistency level for data
 - Similar to Kafka
 - So it is suitable to architect an edge-cloud system design with multiple different consistency levels to fit the edge levels best

+- Recommendation: Allow for different consistency levels on a per-stream basis.

 <!-- TODO CRDTs do not seem to be suitable.
 Redis say they can be used for Multi-region IoT data ingest, but I think this will slow the event store down too much by idempotency and so on.
 But what about SECROs?